SACHINUR17/VLSI-Design-Verification-Projects/32_bit_alu/README.md

-# 🔢 32-bit ALU Design & Verification using System Verilog + UVM
+# 🔢 Design & Verification of 32-bit ALU using Verilog + UVM testbench

 ## 📌 Project Overview
 This project implements a 32-bit Arithmetic Logic Unit (ALU) using Verilog and verifies it using Universal Verification Methodology (UVM).
 The ALU supports 8 arithmetic and logical operations, and the verification environment achieves 100% functional coverage using a modular UVM testbench.